 With Q1 and Q2 of 2013 being devoted mainly to upgrading the core features of Accelo - retainers, projects, activities, extranet all featuring heavily - our priorities in Q3 are focused on building on the stronger foundation of these upgrades so we can make Accelo even more useful for managing your client work.
-The big priorities for this quarter are mobile apps, a new quote module, a new contractor access level and integrations with Google Drive, GFI Max and other platfoms that we know will save our users time and help them make their clients even happier.
+The big priorities for this quarter are mobile apps, a new quoting product, a new contractor access level and integrations with Google Drive, GFI Max and other platforms that we know will save our users time and help them make their clients even happier.

 The following are priorities that we’ll be focusing on in July, August and September 2013:

 Well, the time has finally come.
 We’ve known we’ve needed mobile apps for Accelo for a long time now, and you haven’t let us forget it - the request for a Mobile app is by far our most voted for feature.